 We know from previous blog research that Edmund Piasecke purchased the former Ador A. Manthey feed and poultry business at 616 West Water Street in 1936 following Manthey’s death.

 Princeton Republic, Nov.
 19, 1936 – “In a deal consummated last Tuesday between Mrs. A. A. Manthey and Edmund Piasecke, the latter takes over the produce business of the late A. A. Manthey.
 Possession was immediately given.
 Edmund has been in the employ of Mr. Manthey for the past eight years.”

 Piasecke later told the local newspaper that he first became interested in the poultry, egg and feed business in 1925 when as a junior in high school, he started working for the late Ador A. Manthey.
 After leaving Princeton to work on a farm at Elkhart Lake and then the Ajax Rubber Company in Racine, Piasecke returned in 1929 to work full time for Manthey for $75 a month.
 He bought the business following Manthey’s death in 1936.

-When Piasecke entered the Army in 1943, Lichtenberg Bros. agreed to operate his poultry, egg and feed business until he returned.
+When Piasecke entered the Army in 1943, the Princeton Produce Company, forerunner to Lichtenberg Bros., agreed to operate his poultry, egg and feed business until he returned.